stillandcalm/Distributed-LLama3-8B-Full-Finetuning/README.md

 Adjust <step> to the desired checkpoint number.

-Packaging the Model for Inference:
+## Packaging the Model for Inference

 After training completes, consolidate the sharded weights and tokenizer into a single folder for inference using modelcreate.py:
 $ python modelcreate.py